ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

     (An Operations tutorial video is available that :ref:`explains the regex options
     <operations_tutorials_regex>`).
 The regular expression syntax is governed by the
     :iconlink:`ext|Python Regular Expression library|https://docs.python.org/3.7/library/re.html`.

+    A green background color in the Regex field indicates the regex matches the scraped text, red means it does not match, and yellow indicates a syntactically well-formed special construct that will potentially match a to-be-determined external value.
   * **Number**  The recognized text is considered matched only if it results in a number that satisfies the condition selected in the :guilabel:`Logic` field (e.g., "greater than zero").
   * **Date**  The recognized text is considered matched only if it results in a day and time that